Inceptive Transformers: Enhancing Contextual Representations through Multi-Scale Feature Learning Across Domains and Languages: Acknowledgment

 \section{Acknowledgment}

+We thank the anonymous reviewers and meta-reviewer for their feedback that has greatly helped in improving the quality of the paper.
 While writing the paper, we used AI assistance for polishing a few sentences and for some minor debugging of the code.
 The authors remain fully responsible for both the manuscript and the code.
+M Saifur Rahman is partially supported by Basic Research Grant from BUET, and CodeCrafters-Investortools Research Grant.